S. Darko

-S. Darko, also known as S. Darko: A Donnie Darko Tale is a 2009 American science fiction thriller film directed by Chris Fisher and starring Daveigh Chase, Briana Evigan, and Ed Westwick.
+S. Darko, also known as S. Darko: A Donnie Darko Tale, is a 2009 American science fiction thriller film directed by Chris Fisher and starring Daveigh Chase, Briana Evigan, and Ed Westwick.
 It is a sequel to the 2001 cult film Donnie Darko.
 It was made without involvement from the first film's writer and director, Richard Kelly.

 In Donnie Darko, the main character of the same name is a young man troubled by hallucinations of doomsday who ends up being killed by a mysterious falling jet engine.
 S. Darko is set seven years after Donnie's death.
 His sister Samantha Darko is beset by sleepwalking, hallucinations and apparent time travel as she tries to unravel a small town's mysteries.

 Plot

-In 1995, seven years after the bizarre death of Donnie Darko, a young man who was crushed to death by a jet engine that fell from the sky, his now 18-year-old sister Samantha Darko runs away from her family in Middlesex, Virginia and joins her best friend Corey on a road trip to California.
-When their car breaks down in Conejo Springs, a tiny Utah town, they are helped by the town's "bad boy", Randy.
-The pair meet eccentric locals and learn that a local boy, Billy Moorcroft, has gone missing.
+Seven years after the death of Donnie Darko, his sister Samantha struggles with his death and has started sleepwalking.
+She joins her best friend Corey on a road trip to California.
+When their car breaks down in Conejo Springs, they get help from the town's "bad boy" Randy.
+The pair learn that a local boy, Billy Moorcroft, has gone missing.
+That night, during a bout of sleepwalking, Samantha meets a homeless veteran with PTSD nicknamed "Iraq Jack" living in a junkyard, and the pair sit and talk atop a windmill.

-Samantha is still struggling with her brother's death and is sleepwalking.
-While wandering, she meets a homeless veteran with PTSD whom the locals nicknamed "Iraq Jack".
-As the pair sit atop a windmill, she tells him that the world will end soon, but he knows this already.
-The next morning she wakes up outside and sees that a meteorite has crashed into the windmill.

-A geeky guy, Jeremy, is interested in buying the meteorite, and chats with Samantha.
-Randy tells of how he misses his younger brother who has disappeared and is feared dead.
-During a strange episode, a vision of an undead Samantha with a piece of metal lodged in her skull takes Justin to the local church and commands him to burn it.
-The next day, police find Justin's dog tags in the ashes.
+The next morning, Samantha wakes up outside and sees that a meteorite has crashed into the windmill.
+Samantha and Corey meet Jeremy, a nerdy young man who bought the meteorite and is investigating it.
+Samantha learns that Randy's younger brother is missing and presumed dead.
+That night, a surreal vision of an undead Samantha with a piece of metal lodged in her skull takes Jack to the local church and commands him to burn it.
+The next day, police find his dog tags in the ashes.

-Samantha meets Jeremy, who is showing signs of radiation exposure from the meteorite.
-Justin is forging a bunny skull mask out of scrap metal to help "his princess."
-Samantha wakes up next to a highway, where she encounters Randy and Corey.
-Samantha tells Corey she wants to get out of town but the two argue bitterly.
-Samantha walks away, moments before another car appears, forcing Randy to swerve his car, killing her in the crash.

-Anguished about her best friend's death, Corey goes through Samantha's effects, including a book about time travel and a story Samantha wrote as a child about a unicorn who meets a boy named Justin.
-After a strange boy commands Corey to come with him to save Samantha, she follows him to a cave into a portal that takes her back in time.